 PCHF is a not-for-profit company, registered with the Securities Exchange Commission of Pakistan, as a Section 42 Company.
 It was established in 2011.
 PCHF provides fully funded and/or subsidized surgeries through partnerships to impoverished children born with congenital heart defects in Pakistan.
 PCHF’S value proposition is as follows:

-PCHF has conducted 2036 surgeries to date.
+PCHF has conducted 2036 surgeries till April, 2020.
 At $4.4 million and with a 4.62% mortality rate.
 (Comparable to International Standards of Excellence)

 The idea of Pakistan Children’s Heart Foundation (PCHF) began during the treatment of Ayesha Farhan and became a life-long mission from her family and their friends.
 During the treatment after witnessing the long queues of families waiting, limited resources of the families and finding out that due to acute shortage of specialized staff and resources, the future of any Pakistani child born with Congenital Heart Defects (CHD) is very bleak, Farhan Ahmad along with his family & friends formed the initial idea to develop a Centre of Excellence and Hospital that would serve the needs of children born with CHD.